 Download the sample content to follow this tutorial.
 You can adapt any of the assets in this effect in your own projects.

 To get started open the unfinished effect in the sample content folder.
-We've already imported the assets you need, to help you get started quickly.
-We've also removed the directional and ambient lighting from the scene.
+We've already imported the assets you'll need to help you get started quickly.
+We've removed the directional and ambient lighting from the scene.
 This is a good idea when you're creating effects with 2D objects, as they don't need lighting to add depth to objects.